Accrediting Council on Education in Journalism and Mass Communications (ACEJMC)

 With the surge in colleges involving degree mills, it is very necessary for a monitoring body to be present.

 Degree mills mortify the ethics of learning and the significance of educational standards by treating degrees as a commodity to be bought and sold.

-Accreditation of specialized academic programs in the United States takes place outside the control of central government.
+Accreditation of specialized academic programs in the United States takes place outside the control of the Federal Government.
 This division differs from practices in most of the other countries, the focus on voluntary peer review is rare in the world.

 source - allacronyms.com